 So, our chance of cancer is .008/.10304 = 0.0776, or about 7.8%.

 Interesting — a positive mammogram only means you have a 7.8% chance of cancer, rather than 80% (the supposed accuracy of the test).
-It might seem strange at first but it makes sense: the test gives a false positive 10% of the time, so there will be a ton of false positives in any given population.
-There will be so many false positives, in fact, that most of the positive test results will be wrong.
+It might seem strange at first but it makes sense: the test gives a false positive 9.6% of the time (quite high), so there will be many false positives in a given population.
+For a rare disease, most of the positive test results will be wrong.

 Bayes’ Theorem